GeoB99/GeoB99.github.io/README.md

 The ReactOS icon used in this website is based off work by Aha-Soft, licensed under CC-BY-3.0.
 The icon be found at -- https://www.shareicon.net/reactos-102446.

 ## NOTE
-This repository is not affiliated with the ReactOS Organization and Team in any way!
+The "ReactOS Tutorials" site section bears no affiliation with the ReactOS Organization and Team in any way!